 - 1. Ensure certification company provides the following to demonstrate competence: - References and qualification of testing personnel - Listing of equipment used in testing - Calibration dates of testing equipment and results are to be available from testing company upon request.
 This information should be kept for a period of three (3) years. - 2.
 The certification company shall provide the following: - Test reports showing all data collected during testing (see certification protocol in Appendix A) - A listing of the equipment used including serial number(s) - A certification sticker should be affixed to the equipment to show that the equipment meets the defined standards. - 3.
 Ensure there is a log for recording filter checks and changes. - 4.
-If it is determined that the filter needs replacement then contact Containment Technologies Group for information on replacement filters and filter bag out sets.
-Containment Technologies stocks replacement filters. - 5.
+If it is determined that the filter needs replacement then contact Containment Technologies Group for information on replacement filters.
+Containment Technologies stocks and replacement filters. - 5.
 Document on the filter log both checks and filter change outs. - 6.
-The MIC workstations are based on barrier / isolation technology.
+The MIC 797P is based on barrier technology and complies with the definition of a CAI per USP <797>.
 The environment created by this technology offers ISO Class 5 conditions.
-The operating principle used creates an air-tight chamber with a HEPA filtration means of air exchange.
-Typically the quantity and velocity of the air is significantly less than that used in laminar flow technology. - Information concerning the model number and unit identification is located on the back or right side of the workstation.
+ISO standards are described in ISO 14644-1 with test methods in ISO 14644-2 and ISO 14644-3 - Information concerning the model number and unit identification is located on the back or right side of the workstation.
 If any problems are encountered during certification call Containment Technologies Group for technical support.